-The LUIR provides a unique opportunity to further align the High Density I Residential Mix-use designation along Simcoe Street and First Avenue/McNaughton Avenue to align more specifically with the Downtown Oshawa Urban Growth Area (as outlined in Policy 2.1.1.3) through the creation of a similar "Downtown Corridor Extension Area" designation in the MTSA.
-This designation would allow for flexibility in providing compact, intensive high and low-rise developments, with additional emphasis in maintain compatibility with cultural heritage assets and landmark buildings.
-The Downtown Corridor Extension Area will also reflect supportive infrastructure within the Major Urban Area, along Simcoe Street, which are focused on walking, cycling and transit which provide direct linkages to the Downtown (OPA 179)
+The L.U.I.R. provides a unique opportunity to further align the High Density I Residential Mixed-Use designation along Simcoe Street and First Avenue/McNaughton Avenue to align more specifically with the Downtown Oshawa Urban Growth Centre (as outlined in Policy 2.1.1.3) through the creation of a similar "Downtown Corridor Extension Area" designation in the M.T.S.A.
+This designation would allow for flexibility in providing compact, intensive high and low-rise developments, with additional emphasis in maintaining compatibility with cultural heritage assets and landmark buildings.
+The Downtown Corridor Extension Area will also reflect supportive infrastructure within the Major Urban Area, along Simcoe Street, which is focused on walking, cycling and transit and provides direct linkages to the Downtown (OPA 179).

-Figure 8: Visualization of Infensification Model Central Oshawa MTSA
+Figure 8: Visualization of Infensification Model Central Oshawa M.T.S.A.